SudoMaker/TinyVGM/README.md

 A lightweight library for parsing the VGM format.

 ## Features
+- Very tiny: less than 300 lines of code
 - Standard C99 with no platform-specific dependency
 - Supports all VGM features: metadata (GD3), data block, etc.
 - Robust architecture using callbacks